INTRODUCTION

 Bloating and digestive discomfort are common issues caused by an imbalance of gut bacteria.
 Probiotics help reduce bloating by improving gut motility and breaking down hard-to-digest foods.
 They also reduce gas production, making digestion more comfortable.
 Regularly consuming probiotic-rich foods or supplements can significantly decrease bloating and improve overall gut health.
 A well-balanced gut microbiome ensures smoother digestion and reduced gastrointestinal discomfort.

-PROBIOTICS AND MENTAL WELL-BEING
+PROBIOTICS AND MENTAL WELLBEING

 The gut and brain are closely connected, often referred to as the gut-brain axis.
 A balanced gut microbiome contributes to better mental wellbeing by producing neurotransmitters like serotonin, which regulates mood and stress levels.
 Probiotics have been shown to reduce symptoms of anxiety and depression by improving gut health.
 A well-functioning gut enhances cognitive function, emotional stability and overall mental wellbeing.
-Include probiotics to promote good health and mental clarity.
+Include probiotics to promote good physical health and mental wellbeing.

 BEST SOURCES OF PROBIOTICS